 Elizabeth was informed of her Accession

 Queen Elizabeth II was on a Commonwealth tour in Kenya with her husband, Philip, Duke of Edinburgh, when news of her father’s death arrived.
-The couple had just turn to Sagana Lodge, their home in Kenya, after spending a night at Treetops Hotel, when she was informed of the King’s death and that she had just become ascended to the throne.
+The couple had just returned to Sagana Lodge, their home in Kenya, after spending a night at Treetops Hotel, when she was informed of the King’s death and that she had just become ascended to the throne.
 Major Martin Charteris arrived just in time after the new Queen was back in the Lodge: “She was sitting erect, fully accepting her destiny.”
 He asked her what name she would take.
 “My own, of course,” she said.

 Read more about Queen Elizabeth II’s accession here